orbeon/orbeon-forms-doc/XForms-~-Binds.md

 The resulting value of a property on a given node when multiple binds touch that node is the result of a boolean combination:

-- required: boolean or
+- required: boolean "or"
-- valid: boolean and
+- valid: boolean "and"
-- relevant: boolean and
+- relevant: boolean "and"
-- readonly: boolean or
+- readonly: boolean "or"

+The values also combined this way when multiple nested elements are specified on a same bind.

 Consider the following example: